piapot/flos/README.md

 ## Document comment

-Document comment start with a `#?`, and document comment can only be placed in front of the api (such as structure, enumeration or fn, etc).
+Document comment start with a `#?`, and document comment can only be placed in front of the api (such as structure, enumeration or function, etc).

 ```flos
 #?
 This is a document comment.